Skip Navigation

 Find information in many different areas of African American history.
 Even though this CNN site was created for Black History Month of 1999, it has good information and links.

-From the Library of Congress, use these two excellent student activities that incorporate primary source material.
-Jim Crow was a term which meant the practice or policy of segregating or discriminating against African Americans.
-There were Jim Crow laws that barred African Americans from many employment opportunities and from public places such as restaurants, hotels, and even movie theatres.
+This resource provides lesson plans about the era of legalized segregation.
+Jim Crow laws barred African Americans from many employment opportunities and from public places such as restaurants, hotels, and movie theatres.
 The name, Jim Crow, is thought to come from a character in a popular minstrel song.

 Teacher Resources